MicrosoftDocs/quantum-docs-pr/articles/quantum-InstallConfig.md

 1. Start the VSIX installer by double clicking the `QbVSIX.vsix` file and follow the prompts to install the extension.

 1. Configure Visual Studio to use the QuArC beta NuGet feed.
-See [Consume NuGet packages in Visual Studio](https://www.visualstudio.com/en-us/docs/package/nuget/consume) for the configuration procedure.
-You will need the quantum NuGet URL: NuGethttps://quarcsw.pkgs.visualstudio.com/_packaging/alpha/nuget/v3/index.json.
+    - See [Consume NuGet packages in Visual Studio](https://www.visualstudio.com/en-us/docs/package/nuget/consume) for the configuration procedure.
+On that page, you should follow the instructions under the heading **Windows: Add the feed to your NuGet configuration**.
+The upper section is not required.
+    - In that Windows section, the actions taken are in Visual Studio (which is not specified.)
+    - You will need the quantum NuGet URL: https://quarcsw.pkgs.visualstudio.com/_packaging/alpha/nuget/v3/index.json.
+    - Ignore step six: "6.
+If you enabled the nuget.org upstream source, uncheck the nuget.org package source."
+    - Ignore the last line of the Windows section (after the image): "Then click here to continue."

 ## Validating your setup